Your Data is Shared Through Apps with the Ad Industry More Than You May Think

 Besides this, the report pointed out, there are other ways to do digital advertising that doesn’t rely on third parties getting users’ personal data, such as contextual advertising.

 Consequently, it seems unlikely that the legitimate interests that these companies may claim to have can be demonstrated to override the fundamental rights and freedoms of the data subject.

-Thus, the report suggests, many of the third parties that collect consumer data for things such as behavioral profiling, targeted advertising, and real-time bidding may be in breach of the GDPR.
+According to the report, many third parties involved in collecting consumer data for behavioral profiling, targeted advertising, and real-time bidding may be violating GDPR regulations.